planet-lia/lia-docs/content/game-rules.md

 * If the bot fails to respond in time for 8 or more times in one game it automatically looses
 * If the bot does not connect withing 5 seconds since the game engine started it also looses

 When running your bot locally in debug mode, no restricitons are set.
-(Check [here](/tutorial-part-1/#extra-debugging-your-code) to see how to run your bot in debug mode)
+(Check [here](/tutorials/debugging-your-code/) to see how to run your bot in debug mode)

-## Custom Game Rules
+## Custom game rules

 If you want to run a custom game, whether you need to test something or you just want to play around, all you have to do is change the "game-config.json" file, located in the data directory in extraced Lia-SDK (or "game-config-debug.json" if running in debug mode).